The Double Refuge ⏯ Systems

 The photo in the banner above was taken by Dirk Hartung at the Kumbh Mela festival in Haridwar, a city of about 230,000 which lies in the foothills of the Himalayas.
 Haridwar is one the four cities which host Kumbh Mela pilgrims from all over the world, the largest meeting taking place on the Ganges at Prayagraj, which is about 500 miles downstream.

-It’s hard to give a sense of how large the river is, even in the foothills.
+It’s hard to imagine how large the river is, even in the foothills.
 Here’s a shot of me in Rishikesh, upriver from Haridwar, followed by a shot of Haridwar from the air:

 From Haridwar the Ganges flows one and a half thousand miles to the Bay of Bengal.
 Hindus believe that the river flows down through the hair of Shiva, who is often referred to as the Lord of the Meeting Rivers.

 Shiva is one of the two great Hindu gods.
-He’s often thought of as the Destroyer, while Vishnu is seen as the Preserver, yet these names don’t adequately describe the diverse nature of these two gods.
-To start with, Shiva dances his cosmic dance of both destruction and creation, and Vishnu has 10 avatars (or divine incarnations), which together express a personality that defies simple definition.
+He’s often thought of as the Destroyer, while Vishnu is seen as the Preserver, yet these names don’t adequately describe their complexity.
+To start with, Shiva dances his cosmic dance of both destruction and creation, and Vishnu has ten avatars (or divine incarnations), which together express a personality that defies simple definition.

-In this, the two gods are a mirror of Hinduism itself: each spiritual force may take a particular form, yet each form merges back into the Whole, the infinite Godhead, which for want of a better term is often called Brahman.
+The two gods are also a mirror of Hinduism itself: each spiritual force may take a particular form, yet each form merges back into the Whole, the infinite Godhead, which for want of a better term is often called Brahman.

 For Hindus, the Ganges is not only a life-source for much of Northern India.
-The river is also a goddess who brings purity, forgiveness, and deliverance.
+It’s also a goddess who brings purity, forgiveness, and deliverance from the heavens.
 It’s considered the greatest fortune to be cremated in Benares (Varanasi) and to have your ashes scattered onto the Ganges.
-Along the ghats of the great river, homeless sadhus smear their foreheads with ash, and chant mantras to their god Shiva.
+Along the ghats of the great river, homeless long-haired sadhus smear their foreheads with ash, and chant mantras to their god Shiva.

 En route to the Bay of Bengal, the Ganges passes by Prayagraj, once called Allahabad.
 Here the holiest of Hindu rivers meets the Yamuna River, which is also a goddess of love and nurturing.
 At Prayagraj the two goddesses meet a third goddess, Saraswati.